When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Phthalates.

-• They also use 20 times the amount of raw materials, such as crude oil, compared to cloth diapers.
+• They use 20 times more raw materials, like crude oil.

-• Each baby who uses disposables will burn through more than 300 pounds of wood, 20 pounds of chlorine and 50 pounds of petroleum feedstocks (7).
+• One baby in disposables consumes 300 pounds of wood and 50 pounds of petroleum feedstocks (7).

 3. Reduce Landfill Waste